michaelkurihara/michaelkurihara.github.io/essays/style.md

 >JSLint will hurt your feelings.
 Side effects may include headache, irritability, dizziness, snarkiness, stomach pain, defensiveness, dry mouth, cleaner code, and a reduced error rate.

+## Warning JSLint will hurt your feelings.

+## CheckStyle

+My first run in with a linter came in ICS 212, the second programming class in the UHM ICS curriculum.
+One of the TA convinced the professor that it was a good idea to use the CheckStyle to review our Java code.
+Unfortunatley, we did not start using CheckStyle until the 4 week, so we had to adjust all our earlier work, which was a bit of pain.

+Code from my final project in ICS 111:

 ```java
 // re-targets drone if chicken moves off screen